ladomino/game-project/README.md

 Unscramble the letters to find the word by selecting a letter to play and checking it against the actual word.
-For each guess you are decoding the word by being told if the letter is in the correct position or not.
+For each guess you are decoding the word by being told if the letter is in the correct position by being highlighted.
-Green indicates the right position.

 # Instructions
 - Unscramble the letters by selecting the letter for each position based off